 We are so grateful to have been a part of this pilot program.
 I give my full endorsement to making this program more broadly available!"

 Ms.Medeiros (4th/5th Grade Teacher, Napa Junction Magnet School)

 Our approach is unique in that it pulls in experts in their field of study to give children an opportunity to learn "from the source".
 In addition, students are out of the classroom and in the natural environment allowing them to study hands-on.
 The purpose of the project is to motivate youth to protect our watersheds by getting students real-world learning about healthy ecosystems, water quality, and plant and animal lifecycles.
 Our goal is for every fifth grader in American Canyon to participate in this program in the 2023-24 school year.
 That's nearly 400 students, 13 teachers, and 75 parent helpers participating.
 Furthermore, students will participate in mentor sessions where they engage with younger students, or even the entire school, to share their newfound knowledge.
 These sessions will reach another 350 younger students.
-Finally, students who participate in the program will have a family project related to their Watershed Explorers experience.

 What Students Say

 "Thank you for making time for us to have fun and learn about cool things.
 I appreciate you giving us tips... and teaching us about the wetlandsand cool and interesting facts about the Pomo Tribe!"